HQarroum/middleware-chain/README.md

 The programming interface provided by this component draws its inspiration from the [Express framework](http://expressjs.com/), in which [`routers` and `middlewares`](http://expressjs.com/guide/using-middleware.html) are in charge of treating received requests.

+## Semantics

+A chain holds a collection of middlewares, and iterates over them as a treatment is handled.

+A *middleware* is a software component that handles an `input`, decides whether it can handle it, and if it does, produces an `output`.
+If a middleware cannot handle an input, the next middleware in the chain is called.

+What an input and an output concretely are, is dependant on the implementation, and the client of the library will have to provide them.
+But globally, their semantics must *not* change in order to keep an appropriate logic.

 ## Usage

 ### Creating a chain